 In our fast-paced society, more and more people find it challenging to juggle unrealistic work and home life demands.
 We frequently have to deal with high levels of daily stress, which negatively affects our physical and mental health.
 Many of our most common physical ailments, such as headaches, digestive problems, high blood pressure, insomnia, and an impaired immune system, can in many cases be attributed to stress.
 The same is true for many of our psychological issues, including anger, irritability, depression, and anxiety.

 Finding ways to lower our stress levels is therefore extremely important for our overall health.
 Eating right, exercising, getting enough sleep, and meditating on a regular basis are all factors that can contribute to a more balanced lifestyle.
 When these self-care techniques fail to help us to feel better, seeking help from a third party may be beneficial.

-Some of the signs that might indicate therapy could be helpful in your situation include the following:
+Some of the signs that might indicate counseling could be helpful in your situation include the following:

 - Feeling sad and unmotivated.
 If you have had feelings of hopelessness, decreased energy, sadness, irritability, thoughts of suicide, feel overwhelmed and unable to cope, or are no longer finding pleasure in activities you used to enjoy, you may be dealing with depression and may benefit from talking to a professional.